its-ashu-otf/Kali-Enhance/README.md

-# SnapD-Fix
+# Kali-Linux-Fix

-A bash Script which fixes snapd for Kali Linux
+A Little Repository that makes using Kali-linux far more pleasant.

 ## Installation